Kadee80/WebDevSpring24/Week10/Javascript_Objects_JSON/README.md

 This is why we need to wrap certain variable assignments within the event listener `DOMContentLoaded`.
 Without it, JS will wind up with a bunch of `null` or `undefined` variables due to the fact that the HTML may not have fully loaded by the time JS attempts to ‘grab’ it.

 API results are usually pretty quick, but they are not INSTANT.
-Even if it takes a few milliseconds to complete, JS will have moved on and left our named result variables `undefined`.
+Even if it takes a few milliseconds to complete, JS will have moved on and left our named result variables as an unresolved `Promise`.

 We need to tell Javascript to chill out, and wait for the API to return a result (even if that result is an error) before continuing along with the following lines of code.